MiguelCabailo/Node-Project-Template/README.md

 # TodoMeanStack

-Todo App Using MongoDB(hosted by mlab), Express, Angularjs and NodeJS
+Todo App Using MongoDB(hosted by Mlab), Express, Angularjs and NodeJS *must use own credentials for Mlab

 Dependencies
 - body-parser